Canon 5D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D and the 80D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 80D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Canon 80D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.